MRU-Dev-Circle/ProjectMRU/README.md

 ```

 #### 2. Add a profile page
-Add a `Your_Name.md` file to the `profiles` directory.
+Add a `Your_Name.md` file to the `Profiles` directory.
 Use any combination of content and Markdown you'd like.
 Here is an example:

 ```markdown
 # Your Name